U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Candace Fujikane (University of Hawaiʻi at Mānoa)

-Carol M. Lang (Bronx Community College)
+Carol M. Lang (City University of New York Bronx Community College)

 Catia Cecilia Confortini (Wellesley College)